ivano-donadi/KVN/README.md

 Sida Peng, Yuan Liu, Qixing Huang, Xiaowei Zhou, Hujun Bao\
 CVPR 2019

+(we have kept the names of most scripts unchanged).
 Actually, KVN builds upon PVNet, with modifications to integrate the differentiable RANSAC layer and to address a stereo camera setup.

 ## Citation